ronneldavis/ai-testbed/README.md

 You may have to give the training script executable permissions.
 You can do that by entering ``chmod +x train.sh``.
 To run the training script, run ``./train.sh``.
 This will train your network and give the accuracy following an evaluation.

 ## Testing
 You can now test the dataset with images of your choosing.
-ENter ``python test.py --image test.jpg`` to run a saomple testcase.
+Enter ``python test.py --image test.jpg`` to run a sample testcase.